The Importance Of CDN Selection To Achieve Broadcast-Grade Streaming Experiences

 The Rise Of Multi-CDN & CDN Selection

 But things changed as content delivery volumes increased.
 The CDN market began to see significant price competition.
-CDNs started to have failures and “good-enough performance” was no longer good enough for D2C Streamers seeking strong business results from their growing investments.
+CDNs started to have failures and “good-enough performance” was no longer good enough for OTT Operators seeking strong business results from their growing investments.

 Today, the standards expected from a streaming service are high, both from consumers and from media executives.
 Quality must be as close to broadcast-grade as possible, to deliver an excellent Quality of Experience (QoE) which leads to better viewer engagement and lower customer churn.
 Delivery cost must enable a streaming service to economically scale as the volume of content delivered grows exponentially and peak audiences expand towards the size of traditional prime-time linear TV audiences.

 With these market-level changes, multi-CDN has taken off and solidified the demand for CDN selection solutions.

 Initially, CDN selection was simple.
 The primary function was to allocate enough traffic to each CDN to ensure that committed traffic levels and expected price per unit of delivery were achieved.
 But as multi-CDN has matured, and the business importance of streaming has grown, CDN selection has become much more sophisticated.

 Now, OTT Operators require CDN Selection solutions to deliver multiple business-critical benefits such as avoiding service outages and reducing churn, eliminating capacity bottlenecks, enabling a global streaming product strategy with consistent distribution platform implementation, and tailoring distribution methods to meet various budgets and performance needs.